C4Q/AC-Android/cohort_5.4/unit_01/01_30_DSA_Recursion.md

 # DS&A - Recursion

 ## Objectives
-- Identify recursion as a solution to problems
+* Identify recursion as a solution to problems
-- Identify when recursion is and is not appropriate
+* Identify when recursion is and is not appropriate

+## Resources
+*

 # Lecture